neural / attribution

 The sycophancy signal

 Attribution reveals parallel streams competing for output: factual recall vs user-agreement bias.
 The model 'knows' the right answer with high confidence but a separate stream pushes toward agreeing with the user.
-This tension is invisible in the CoT, which reads as careful deliberation.
+Remove the belief marker ("I think") and the agreement stream starves — divergence drops, but the CoT structure stays the same.
+Bias lives in the streams, not the script.

 Limits of legibility

 Circuit finding is NP-hard (ICLR 2025).
 We can't fully decompose what a model computes into interpretable pieces.
-But partial attribution — tracing the strongest signals — reveals enough to see when the story and the computation diverge.
-The visualization above simulates these partial traces.
+But partial attribution — tracing the strongest signals and watching them rewire under ablation — reveals enough to see when the story and the computation diverge.
+The visualization above simulates these partial traces against published findings.

 the implication

 We can't trust models to explain their own reasoning.
 Not because they're lying — because the narrative and the computation are different objects.
 Chain-of-thought is generated by the same forward pass that produces the answer, but the causal path from input to output runs through circuits the CoT doesn't describe.
-Mechanistic interpretability — building tools that trace actual attribution, not stated attribution — is the path to verifiable AI reasoning.
+Mechanistic interpretability — building tools that trace actual attribution, ablate inputs, and watch downstream features rewire — is the path to verifiable AI reasoning.
+Touch the input.
+Watch the story rearrange.
+That's the whole research program.